OpenVoiceOS/ovos-docker/README_MACOS.md

 ### Brew

-In order to run Open Voice OS on Mac OS, some component such as PulseAudio or DBus are required.
+In order to run Open Voice OS on Mac OS, some components such as PulseAudio or DBus are required.
 Because these components come from the Linux ecosystem, `brew` package manager will be a requirement to install them.

 For more information about Homebrew and how to install it, please read the [documentation](https://brew.sh/).